objectbox/objectbox-dart/README.md

 - Upvote issues you find important by hitting the 👍/+1 reaction button
 - Fill in the [feedback form](https://forms.gle/s2L1YH32nwjgs4s4A) to help us improve our products
 - Drop us a line on Twitter via [@ObjectBox_io](https://twitter.com/ObjectBox_io/)
-- ⭐ us, if you like what you see
+- ⭐ us on GitHub, if you like what you see or give us a 👍 on [pub.dev](https://pub.dev/packages/objectbox)

 Thank you! 🙏